tnguyen372/tnguyen372.github.io/README.md

-### Thomas Nguyen Portfolio Page
-A glimpse of the projects I've completed and am working on currently.
+### A glimpse of past, present, and upcoming projects

 ## Current Projects In Development